vercel/next.js/docs/api-reference/next/image.md

 ### src

-Can be either:
+Required and must be one of the following:
-1) A statically imported image file, as in the example code above, or
+1. A statically imported image file, as in the example code above, or
-2) A path to a remotely hosted image.
-This can be either an absolute URL, or a relative path to be used with a [loader.](/docs/basic-features/image-optimization.md#loader)
+2. A path string.
+This can be either an absolute external URL, or an internal path depending on the [loader](#loader).

-This is required.

 When using an external URL, you must add it to [domains](/docs/basic-features/image-optimization.md#domains) in